curationexperts/ansible-samvera/README.md

 * FFMpeg and it's dependencies
 * ImageMagick and it's dependencies

+## Operating systems
+Version 1.5 and earlier are compatible with Ubuntu 16.04.
+After version 1.5 (released 16 July 2019) Ubuntu 18.04 is assumed.

 ## Prerequisites
 Tested with [Ansible](http://docs.ansible.com/intro_installation.html) 2.5.4.
 Please note that ansible is *very* picky about version numbers.
 You will get better results if you use pip to install ansible.
 To upgrade do: `pip install ansible==2.5.4`